April 2, 2021

 Call and email today to expand abortion access!Let’s get the EACH Woman Act moving!
 April calling campaign

 The EACH Act (Equal Access to Abortion Coverage in Health Insurance, formerly the EACH Woman Act) would lift Hyde Amendment restrictions on federal funding for abortion and restore access to millions of women on government-funded health insurance.
 The bill, first introduced in 2019, was reintroduced in March 2021 as HR 2234 / S1021.
 We need to show its sponsors and cosponsors that there's public support for action now.

-Please take a moment to contact elected officials during the week of April 12-16 to move this bill forward.
+Please take a moment to contact elected officials to move this bill forward.
 Women’s lives and health depend on overriding barriers to abortion.

 The Hyde Amendment, first passed in 1977, restricts abortion coverage for federally funded healthcare recipients.
 This includes people on Medicare and Medicaid, Native Americans, U.S. servicepeople and veterans, Peace Corps volunteers, federal employees and their families, and women in immigration detention and prisons.
 Clearly it is the most vulnerable who suffer the greatest when denied full maternal and reproductive health care.
 Without funding for abortion, women end up sterilized or die from lack of choices.